ernestum/UT390B_Arduino_Library/README.md

 This is a library to interface with the cheap but good UT390B Laser Distance Meter using an Arduino.
 It supports simple blocking measurements and more advanced asynchronous measurements for time critical projects.
+It is based mostly on information gathered from [this blog post](http://blog.qartis.com/arduino-laser-distance-meter/) and its two follo ups.

 Installation
 ------------